 4. Don’t leave valuables unattended – even if it’s at an arm’s distance.

 At a restaurant, I always keep my purse on my lap and/or still strapped on me.
 Don’t hang your purse around the back of the chair.
 I did that once at a cafe by MACBA, and a man came close to me and pretended to admire the artwork on the walls.
 I glanced at him only to realize he was eyeing the goods.

-Another time, a relative casually left his iPhone on the table while having dinner.
-It disappeared faster than he could post a Facebook photo of his tapas.
+Another time, a relative left his iPhone on the table while having dinner.
+It disappeared faster than he could Instagram his patatas bravas.

 5. Pay extra attention while on the metro.

 I use the metro all the time.
-When you’re on it, you’ll notice how the local women sitting down wear their purse.
-More than likely, they’re having a casual ride.
-But their purse is usually on their lap still strapped to their bodies with their arms resting on top of it.
+When you’re on it, notice how local women wear their purse.
+If they’re sitting, it’s usually on their lap still strapped to their bodies with their arms resting on top of it.

 One time, I saw a woman sitting by the doors, falling asleep.
 Just as the doors were closing, a man grabbed her bag and headed out, not giving her enough time to react.
 I’ve seen this happen with a fancy smartphone as well.

 Another tactic I’ve also seen is a group of fake tourists holding an unfolded large map and pretending to study it.
 They try to slip their hands out in hopes they can grab something valuable.